bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 ----
 ## Sound World
-A sound world is an auditory place which exists for a limited time.
+A sound world is an auditory space which exists for a limited time.
 Sonic events happen in this world on a timeline, which the traveler usually explores in a linear direction in the instance of recorded worlds for listening, as opposed to recorded worlds for inhabiting.
+Nonlinear sound worlds are explored either through random pathways, or through pathways chosen by the traveler.

 ## Direction of Time
 By default, a sound world is explored by the traveler in a linear direction, entering the sound world each visit from the same point and leaving through the same exit, passing by all the areas of the world in an order that never changes.

+## Agency of the Traveler
+The traveler does not typically have much agency within a sound world itself, only making choices in the thoughts or pre-existing emotions they bring with them, and any external factors used to augment the visit (mood lighting, being alone or in company, walking or sitting, etc.)

+## List

 ## Variation Between Visits
 Variation with each visit to a linear sound world is created by what the traveler brings with them, consciously or unconsciously.
 Travelers bring thoughts, emotions, experiences, memories, desires.
 It's worth noting travelers will bring these things to a nonlinear sound world also.